How To Combat Freshers’ Flu Naturally

 Getting plenty of fresh air is also advised, as germs and viruses are more likely to spread in warm, closed up rooms.
 Plus, getting outdoors is often a welcome relief from being cooped up all day in class and helps to clear your mind.
 Other natural ways to maintain your immune system are explained in an article by a medical doctor who gives some easy to follow tips to support your immune health.

 For a more proactive approach though, try using essential oils to support your immune system.
 Tea tree, lemon and cajuput essential oils are great choices to help give the immune system a boost.
 Bergamot essential oil is also a refreshing, uplifting antiseptic that is commonly used as an antiviral agent.
 And because it is an effective antiseptic and anti-virus essential oil it can be used effectively for both of these therapeutic properties in your daily life.
-Simply add a few drops of any of essential oil to a vaporiser or atomiser before you go to bed.
+Simply add a few drops of any of essential oil to an aromatherapy diffuser or burner before you go to bed.

 Meanwhile, ylang ylang essential oil produces a soothing and calming effect that helps the body to relax and rejuvenate after the rigours of studying all day.
 Add eight drops to a warm bath, disperse the droplets by agitating the water, and have a nice long soak in the tub.